 The maximum caseload for a Supports Coordinator is 35 waiver participants, including participants in other Pennsylvania HCBS waivers, unless the requirement is waived by ODP in order to ensure a sufficient supply of Supports Coordinators in the waiver.
 A SC may not act as his or her own supervisor.

-The service includes both the development of service plan and ongoing supports coordination as follows:
+The service includes both the development of an Individual Support Plan (ISP) and ongoing supports coordination as follows:

 1) Initial Plan Development:

 The Supports Coordinator: